nori-dot-eco/nori-dot-com/packages/project/docs/interfaces/v4_specification.AnnualCrop.md

 **`Nullable`**

-External systems leave this blank for new projects.
+External systems pass null or omit the property for new projects.

 **`Example`**